 The project team identified three sites to be included in both the implementation and impact studies (Genesee and Wayne County, MI; New York, NY; and Sacramento County, CA), and two with an implementation study only (Ramsey County, MN and Westchester County, NY).
 In addition to administrative data, the study will also include a survey of participants to capture information on intensity and duration of JSA services, how participants found their current job, attitudes and motivations around job search, and barriers to employment.
 The participant follow-up survey is complete and data analysis is currently ongoing.
 Site-specific reports will be available on a rolling basis through 2020.

-The points of contacts are Girley Wright and Lauren Deutsch.
+Point(s) of contact: Girley Wright and Lauren Deutsch.